 CU Teach Engineering is an e+ Concentration for students interested in pursuing a secondary school (grades 7-12) math or science teacher licensure.
 CU Teach Engineering integrates design-focused engineering curriculum, extensive science or math content, education pedagogy courses and student teaching to create uniquely qualified STEM educators.
 The CU Teach Engineering Concentration is paired with Foundational Coursework, Engineering Core courses and a chosen e+ Emphasis.
 Students choose from CU Teach Engineering Math or CU Teach Engineering Science.

-What you can expect from e+ CU Teach Engineering:
+What you can expect from the CU Teach Engineering Concentration:

 - Earn a design-focused Engineering Plus degree: Earn a B.S. undergraduate engineering degree, focused on hands-on design, in your chosen disciplinary emphasis.

 - Join a teaching community: Find support and mentoring through master teachers as you join scholars dedicated to understanding, addressing and overcoming barriers to broader participation in math and science education.